 The suffix names of the sequence start with “/[0].piece” and end with “/[n].last.piece” and include a piece for every piece number between 0 and n, without gaps, when the piece numbers are interpreted as decimal integer values.

-Mapping Part Names to Logical Item Names
+Mapping OPC Part Names to Logical Item Names

+Apply the IRI-to-URI conversion to part names.

+Drafting Note: If we would like to migrate from US-ASCII to UTF-8 as ZIP item names and stop using %HH for representing non-ASCII characters as part of ZIP item names, we have to drop the IRI-to-URI conversion.

 Non-interleaved part names are mapped to logical item names that have an equivalent prefix name and no suffix name.

 Interleaved part names are mapped to the complete sequence of logical item names with an equivalent prefix name.